- A panel of nutrition experts is telling parents that milk and water are the two best things children under 5 can drink.

 These other “milks” aren’t good nutritional substitutes for cow’s milk in children’s diets, the organizations said.

-In fact, they “provide no unique nutritional value,” according to a press release from HER.
+In fact, they “provide no unique nutritional value,” according to a

 “Plant-based milks are not a 1-to-1 substitute for cow milk, and most parents don’t recognize that,” Lott told Healthline.

 Also rejected as nutritionally inferior are so-called “toddler formulas,” marketed to young parents under brand names such as Enfagrow, Parent’s Choice, Similac Go and Grow, and Nestle Nido.

 In an ideal nutritional world, children up to age 2 would drink breast milk.

 However, in the United States, parents rarely breastfeed their children beyond 6 months of age.

 “For young children, especially those transitioning off of breast milk or formula, cow milk is a convenient package for these essential nutrients that’s widely available and affordable,” Lott said.

 Children up to 24 months old should drink whole milk, she adds.
 Older children can switch to low-fat or skim milk.

 Lott says the new beverage recommendations — which provide specific guidance for ages 0 to 6 months, 6 to 12 months, 12 to 24 months, 2 to 3 years, and 4 to 5 years — was needed to address age gaps in previous nutritional guidance.
 They also address a wider range of drinks.

 Yu notes that 17 percent of children in the United States have obesity, and that consumption of sweetened drinks plays a significant role in unhealthy weight gain among children.